-2023 Heat Mortality Report: Methods Appendix and Supplemental Information
+2024 Heat Mortality Report: Methods Appendix and Supplemental Information

-This is the third annual heat-related mortality report.
+This is the fourth annual heat-related mortality report.
 This report updates heat-related mortality estimates using similar methodologies as previous reports.
 Heat stress counts and rates are based on a dataset with the latest year of data available included and removing the earliest year used in last year's analysis.
 This allows us to describe the impact of hot weather in more recent years while including enough years of data to provide stable rates.
-Heat-exacerbated mortality estimates are based on 5-year moving time windows, beginning with 1971 through the most year for which data are available (2020), to characterize trends over time while including enough years of data to provide stable estimates.
-We provide below a detailed description of methods and data sources used in the report.
+Heat-exacerbated mortality estimates are based on 5-year moving time windows, beginning with 1972 through the most year for which data are available (2021), to characterize trends over time while including enough years of data to provide below a detailed description of methods and data sources used in the report.